-The factors behind inflation seem to be quite diverse which makes it harder to stop it.
+The factors behind inflation seem to be quite diverse, which makes it harder to stop it.
 There are both - supply-side as well as demand-side factors.
 For example, labour shortages in certain segments are pushing companies to raise salaries to find new employees.
-This is partially due to COVID-related financial aide that dis-incentivises workers from going back to work (or just health concerns).
-There are bottlenecks in production of chips as well as certain commodities.
+This is partially due to COVID-related financial aid that disincentivises workers from going back to work (or just health concerns).
+There are bottlenecks in the production of chips as well as certain commodities.
 Push for decarbonisation is displacing cheaper and dirtier energy sources raising overall electricity costs.

 In the end, Central banks (including FED) will have to start raising interest rates which would change the discount rate for evaluating stocks and reduce their estimated values.

 One of the best investors globally, Stanley Druckenmiller, believes that FED could raise rates quite quickly, which would trigger a meaningful market correction.

 US Inflation after World War II

 Source: Federal Reserve Bank of St Louis

 Rising stock prices have finally piqued the interest of retail investors who have generally remained cautious since the 2008 financial crisis.
 There are famous stories of how small investors squeezed ‘smart’ money in names like GameStop.

 Equities now account for the highest share of US household assets (similar to the late 1990s)

 I borrowed the chart above from Smead Capital Blog.

 3. Valuation of at least the US market is high.